adaptlearning/adapt_framework/README.md

 + Meets WAI AA accessibility standards
 + Right-To-Left compatibility
 + Assessments with support for question banks, randomisation, and customisable feedback
 + Step locking and bookmarking
++ Multi language and localisation support
 + Customisable theme

 Got five minutes to spare?
 Check out [our whistle-stop tour](https://github.com/adaptlearning/adapt_framework/wiki/Framework-in-five-minutes) of the framework to find out more.